 The way your attorney chooses to present your case at trial has a large effect on the jury’s verdict amount, and as such, impacts the settlement value of your case.
 It is thus in your best interest to obtain an attorney who not only is an expert in their field, but also understands the best way to successfully communicate your story to a jury.

-Location of the trial.
+GET A FREE CASE EVALUATIONLocation of the trial.

 Litigation must be initiated in the county in which the car accident occurred.
 For example, if your accident happened in Seattle, your lawsuit would need to be filed in King County.
 The location of your lawsuit ultimately determines the location from which your jury pool will be drawn.
 Jurors from more conservative counties are often less willing to award a litigant a larger sum of money during trial.
 Thus, if the trial setting for your case is in a more conservative area, it may affect the value of your claim.